 \subsection{Arnold's Conjecture}

 The set of real homogeneous polynomials of degree $D$ in two variables, $H_D[x,y]$, is a space homeomorphic to $\R^{D+1}\setminus \{0\}$.
 We consider this set equipped with the induced topology of the Euclidean space $\R^{D+1}$.
-This topological space may contain {\it hyperbolic polynomials} $f$ that satisfy their hessian polynomial $\Hess f := f_{xx}f_{yy}-f_{xy}^2$ is negative in $\R^2\setminus \{(0,0)\}$.
-We are interested in studying the topology of the subspace $Hyp (D) \subset H_D[x,y]$, which consists only of hyperbolic polynomials.
+This topological space contains {\it hyperbolic polynomials} $f$ defined by the condition that their hessian polynomial $\Hess f := f_{xx}f_{yy}-f_{xy}^2$ is negative in $\R^2\setminus \{(0,0)\}$.
+We are interested in studying the topology of the subset $Hyp (D) \subset H_D[x,y]$, which consists only of hyperbolic polynomials.
 Particularly, we will focus on the study of the quantitative analysis of the connected components of $Hyp (D)$.

-\begin{theorem}[Arnold's conjecture] The subspace $Hyp (D)$ has exactly $\frac{D-1}{2}$ connected components if $D$ is odd; while for each even $D$, it has exactly $\frac{D}{2}$ connected components. \end{theorem}
+\begin{theorem}[Arnold's conjecture] The subset $Hyp (D)$ has exactly $\frac{D-1}{2}$ connected components if $D$ is odd; while for each even $D\geq 6$, it has exactly $\frac{D}{2}$ connected components. \end{theorem}

-\begin{proof} The proof is divided in three steps.
-The first one consists of verifying that two polynomials $f,g \in Hyp (D)$ are in the same connected component if and only if their associated curves $\gamma_f, \gamma_g$ (which will defined in the next) have equal indexes.
+\begin{proof} The proof is divided into three steps.
+The first one consists of verifying that two polynomials $f,g \in Hyp (D)$ are in the same connected component if and only if their associated curves $\gamma_f, \gamma_g$ (which will be defined below) have equal indices.